micha/jsawk/README.markdown

 Since regular result output is disabled, only the `out(this.length)` call produces any output.
 Also, notice how `this` was set to the input array.

+### Get A List Of All Sports ###

+This one uses JSONQuery to drill down into the JSON objects, and "after" script to collate the results, and everything is piped to the Unix `uniq` tool to remove duplicate entries.

+      cat /tmp/t | ./jsawk -n -q '..sports' -a 'out(this.join("\n"))' \
+                      'return this.join("\n")' |uniq

+This is starting to show the power of the awk-like behavior.

 JSON Pretty-Printing
 ====================